mljar/mercury/README.md

 - You can hide your code to not scare your (non-coding) collaborators.
 - Easily deploy to any server.

+Mercury is dual-licensed.
+Looking for dedicated support, a commercial-friendly license, and more features?
+The Mercury Pro is for you.
+Please see the details at our [website](https://mljar.com/pricing).

 ## Installation

 *Compatible with Python 3.6 and higher.*